chris-sanders/chris-sanders.github.io/_drafts/2019-02-10-bundle-weechat.md

 ```bash
 juju config wireguard peers="$(cat ./peers.yaml | base64)"
 ```
-You can verify the peer is now listed on the server by running the 'wg' command on the unit.
+You can verify the peer is listed on the server by running the 'wg' command on the unit.

 ```bash